vvmurthy/gans-in-lasagne/README.md

 We recommend using the aligned and cropped datasets, though in theory any dataset can be used.

-(WIP) We will soon supply a set of pretrained models + images of results from each epoch.
-These models were generated using learning rates and batchsizes given by the author (0.0002 and 64 for IcGAN, 0.0001 and 64 for BEGAN).
+We supply a set of results for IcGAN trained on CelebA.
+These models were generated using the rates and batch sizes given by the author (0.0002 and 64 respectively)

+(WIP) We will soon supply a set of pretrained models + images of results from each epoch for BEGAN.

 **Using the training function**

 1. Download CelebA aligned + cropped images, along with the files `list_attr_celeba.txt` and `list_eval_partition.txt` [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
 2. You will then need to edit `config.py` with:
-  + which model you would like to train - `icgan` or `began`
+  + which model you would like to train - `'icgan'` or `'began'`
   + which directory to load images from
   + which directory to save generated images + models to
-  + which dataset you would like to use - `[mnist]` or `[celeba]`
+  + which dataset you would like to use - `['mnist']` or `['celeba']`
   + hyperparameters to use (learning rates, batch sizes, etc) See comments on `config.py` for more information.
 3.